 My collection started with the set of cups and pitcher passed down from my mother, and mine isn’t a large collection, but each year I add a few pieces if I find them at a good price.

-I love the miniature Santa mugs but never knew what they were used for, but recently I found out that they were used as shot glasses, and were often given as party favors!
+I love the miniature Santa cups but I never knew what they were used for!
+Recently I found out that they were used as shot glasses, and were often given as party favors!
+What a cute idea!

 I hope you’ve enjoyed seeing my whimsical collection of Santa mugs.
 Maybe I’ve inspired you to start your own?